groovy-tutorial/groovy-tutorial/manuscript/05/05_08_Throw.md

 	}

 The code above makes a little more sense than my earlier example as `denominator` may be `0` or a negative number and we are concerned with both possibilities.
 As mentioned earlier, we can use `|` to handle more than one exception type within the same `catch` block:

+{title="Grouping catches",lang=groovy}
 	def numerator = 10
 	def denominator = -1

 	try {
 	    if (denominator < 0) {
 	        throw new IllegalStateException('I haven\'t learnt how to divide negative numbers')